ESPRI-Mod/synda/sdt/doc/gridftp.md

 To use gridftp as default protocol, add 'protocol=gridftp' parameter in default.txt file.

-Note that default.txt file location differ depending on which synda installation method has been used
+Note that default.txt file location differs depending on which synda installation method has been used.

-for source installation, location is
+For source installation, location is:

     $ST_HOME/conf/default/default.txt

-for system package installation, location is
+For system package installation, location is:

     /etc/synda/sdt/default/default.txt